Suzanna-Linn/slua/docs/moving-functions.md

 setTextPanel{ text = "hello world", alignment = "center", size = 2 }
 setTextPanel{ "good morning", foreColor = vector(1, 0 ,0) }</code></pre>

 The function sets a default value for each parameter.
-We can use a mix of positional and named parameters, in the example with "text".
+We can use a mix of positional and named parameters, in this example with "text".
 The parameters that we always use at the start and in the same order can be positional avoiding to type the name.

 setTextPanel() is called without parentheses in the example.